 In the performance, these AI models performed together with Galvan himself.

-Our CEO Nao Tokui wrote the article about the detail of the AI model and the technical approach in this project.
+Nao Tokui wrote the article about the detail of the AI model and the technical approach in this project.
 Check out his article too. (“AI and a renowned dancer performed together — Can AI stimulate the dancer’s creativity? “)

 Galvan is known for not dancing with other flamenco dancers, contrary to the typical style of flamenco.